dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

   - Zero-downtime deployments are possible.
 - We should attempt to optimise the system **throughput**, but not at the expense of any of the above requirements.
 Specifically, a design which increases throughput while increasing the chances of message duplication is not fit for our goals.

 > ...
 But might be an excellent fit for other usecases.
-We can imagine a payment processing usecase, where the payment gateway (e.g. Stripe) allows us to specify an external ID for our payment request.
-If we attempt to place the same payment multiple times, duplicates will be rejected anyway, with no side effect.
-In this case, a design with massive throughput increase at the cost of slight duplicate message increase might be a desirable one.
+We can imagine a payment processing usecase, where the payment gateway allows us to specify an external ID for our payment request.
+If we attempt to place the same payment multiple times, duplicates will be rejected downstream, hopefully with no side effect.
+In such a scenario, a design with massive throughput increase at the cost of slight message duplication increase might be a fit one.

 # Tools of choice

 Our implementation language of choice will be `Scala`.
 Necessarily, a number of library choices need to be made - I've went for tried and tested ones which are suitable for production usage.
-Crucially, we use `skunk` which supports the native PostgreSQL backend / frontend protocol, and has good support for `LISTEN` / `NOTIFY`.
+Notably, for RDBMS connectivity we use `skunk`, which supports the native PostgreSQL backend / frontend protocol, and has good support for `LISTEN` / `NOTIFY`.

-I won't expand much more on the libraries used, lest this article turn into a book.
-For an overview of them, see [this article](../scala-stack).
+I won't expand more on the libraries used, lest this article turn into a book.
+For an overview of them, see [this piece](../scala-stack).

 # Initial attempt